-We conclude that younger individuals may have higher DTIs due to lower incomes early in their careers, combined with higher debt, such as student loans and mortgages.
+From this, the team determined that younger individuals may have higher DTIs due to lower incomes early in their careers, combined with higher debt, such as student loans and mortgages.
 Conversely, older individuals tend to have greater financial stability, higher incomes, and lower debts as they gradually pay off loans over time.

 Conclusions: